 A global insurance client needed to exit a DR datacenter by a fixed date.
 The client had adopted a cloud-first strategy and this was to be their first migration to cloud.
-All DR assets were to be moved to a new on-premises DR datacenter with all development and test servers in the datacenter to be migrated to Microsoft Azure.
+All DR assets were to be moved to a new on-premises DR datacenter with all development and test servers in the datacenter to be migrated to cloud.

 As is common with large enterprise IT estates there was an incomplete inventory of the servers in the datacenter and the applications they made up.
 Therefore upfront discovery work was required to determine the applications in scope for migration to cloud.

 Due to the time constraint it was necessary to establish a scope of applications that could be taken to cloud before the exit date.
 Applications that could not be done in time – e.g. where they weren’t understood, were too complex or politically sensitive – would be lifted-and-shifted to the new DR datacenter and migrated at a later date.
 Therefore there needed to be certainty that the scope was achievable.